turmeric nourish bowl

 I added turmeric to it — a spice I've been loving for its anti-inflammatory properties.
 The result?
 A filling, comforting, satisfying bowl of goodness.

 Read on for the recipe!
-And bonus — for a review of some Simple Truth products: laundry detergent, dish soap, Glucosamine Chondroitin MSM, coconut flakes, and turmeric (the last 2 I used in this recipe).
+And bonus — for a review of some Simple Truth products: laundry detergent, dish soap, Glucosamine Chondroitin MSM, coconut flakes, and turmeric (the last two I used in this recipe; scroll all the way to the bottom for more turmeric uses!).

 A lot of you have asked how I budget my money on food, and other than getting my pantry staples and superfoods for cheap on Vitacost, I also look for brands that give you the most bang for your buck, which is why I thought this review would be helpful.